thewtex/thesis/plaque_strain/plaque_strain.rst

   tensor ellipses, c) maximum absolute principal strain, d) maximum shear strain, e) total strain energy, and f) distortional energy.

-|geometry| emphasizes that geometry is a factor in plaque vulnerability, and
+|geometry_start| emphasizes that morphology is an important factor in plaque
+vulnerability, and strain imaging captures that factor.
+The material composition does not independently predict plaque vulnerability as commonly assumed, but the importance of a necrotic core, for example depends on its location within the mechanical environment [Makris2010]_.  |turbulence_start|
-strain imaging captures that factor.  |turbulence| suggests that hemodynamics are also a factor in vulnerability.
-Aliasing in the color flow image,
-|turbulence|\ a), can be attributed to the turbulent flow that occurs as the
-blood squeezes through the small patency in the plaque at the base of the internal carotid artery (ICA).
+suggests that hemodynamics are also a factor in plaque vulnerability.
+Aliasing in the color flow image, shown in |turbulence|\ a), can be attributed to the turbulent flow that occurs as the blood squeezes through the small patency in the plaque at the base of the internal carotid artery (ICA).
 High strain is seen in the plaque immediately adjacent to this location of turbulent flow.

 Strain at the plaque-adventitia interface
 =========================================